1822–23 United States Senate elections

 The 1822–23 United States Senate elections were held on various dates in various states.
-As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
+As these U.S. Senate elections were before the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1822 and 1823, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 2.

 The Democratic-Republican Party continued to maintain almost complete control of the Senate.